KinPeter/P-Kin.com_v3/src/assets/content/projects/start-v4_en.md

 ### Features:
 * Access to notes, personal documents data and a collection of shortcuts in widgets or with search
 * Weather information and location data
-* Birthday calendar synced with Google Sheets
+* Birthday calendar
 * Cycling and walking activity tracking synced with Strava
 * Multi-language translator with DeepL API
+* Upcoming flights widget
 * Full data backup service

 ### Technologies used: